aws-samples/sample-cap-quant/README.md

 # Capital Market - Quant Trading Engineering - Solution Guidance

 ## Introduction
-Cloud computing platforms have become the new paradigm for modern IT infrastructure.
-With their excellent global deployment capabilities and centralized operations management, enterprises can confidently address global business expansion while significantly reducing operational costs and achieving efficient infrastructure management.
-Following this trend, quantitative hedge funds and private equity firms are increasingly migrating their infrastructure to cloud platforms.
-This repository collects best practices from industry-leading quantitative investment institutions in building research environments and data processing systems on the AWS platform, aiming to provide valuable references and guidance for peers in the industry.
+Cloud computing platforms have emerged as the foundational paradigm for modern IT infrastructure.
+With their robust global deployment capabilities and centralized operations management, enterprises can confidently pursue worldwide business expansion while substantially reducing operational costs and achieving streamlined infrastructure management.
+Aligned with this transformative trend, quant trading firms as well as private equity firms are increasingly migrating their infrastructure to cloud platforms.

+This repository consolidates best practices from cloud-native quantitative trading institutions, focusing on building research environments and data processing systems on the AWS platform.
+It aims to provide valuable references and actionable guidance for industry peers navigating their own cloud transformation journeys.

 ## Contents